eu-cdse/trace-cli/Readme.md

 ```
 openssl dgst -sha256 -sign private.rsa.pem -out data.sig data.txt
 ```
-Note that some signing algorithms (e.g. ECDSA) vary the signature ach time it's generated.
+Note that some signing algorithms (e.g. ECDSA) vary the signature each time it is generated, so don't expect byte equality.

 ## Building the CLI
 In order to build the commandline tool either a golang build environment has to be setup, or it is built using docker/podman: